-4. Definitions
+4 Definitions

-Term Definition

-Personal data Any information relating to an identified, or identifiable, individual.

-This may include the individual's:

-Name (including initials)

-Identification number

-Location data Online identifier such as a username

-Online identifier, such as a username

-It may also include factors specific to the individual's physical physiological, genetic, mental, economic, cultural or social identity.

-I data Descanal data which is more consitive and so needs more

-(Sensitive) I data Personal data which is more sensitive and so needs more protection, including information about an individual's:

-Racial or ethnic origin

-Political opinions

-Religious or philosophical beliefs

-Trade union membership

-Genetics Diametrics (such as fingerprints, ration, and iris nottorns)

-Biometrics (such as fingerprints, retina and iris patterns) where used for identification purposes

-Health - physical or mental

-Sex life or sexual orientation
+Term Definition Personal data Any information relating to an identified, or identifiable, individual.
+This may include the individual's: Name (including initials) Identification number Location data Online identifier, such as a username It may also include factors specific to the individual's physical, physiological, genetic, mental, economic. cultural or social identity.
+Special categories of personal data (Sensitive) Personal data which is more sensitive and so needs more protection, including information about an individual's: Racial or ethnic origin Name (including initials) Identification number Location data Online identifier, such as a username It may also include factors specific to the individ physical, physiological, genetic, mental, econocultural or social identity.
+Personal data which is more sensitive and so n more protection, including information about individual's: Racial or ethnic origin Political opinions Religious or philosophical beliefs Trade union membership Genetics Biometrics (such as fingerprints, retina iris patterns), where used for identifica purposes iris patterns), where used for identification purposes Health - physical or mental Sex life or sexual orientation

-Confidential personal dataPersonal data of an adult which carries the risks of identity criminal impersonation, financial fraud and so needs more protection, including an individual's:• National insurance Number (NI)• Date of birth• Credit card details• Bank account details• Copy of passport• Copy of birth certificate Processing Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
+Confidential personal data Personal data of an adult which carries the risks of identity theft, criminal impersonation, financial fraud and so needs more protection, including an individual's: National insurance Number (NI) Date of birth Credit card details Bank account details Copy of passport Copy of birth certificate Processing Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
 Processing can be automated or manual.
 Data subject The identified or identifiable individual whose personal data is held or processed.
 Data controller An organisation that determines the purposes and the means of processing of personal data.
 Data processor A person or other body, other than an employee of the data controller, who processes personal data on behalf of the data controller.
 Personal data breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.
 Student/Pupil On the school role or has ever been on the school role Current Alumni Perspective pupils/students Associated relatives who are part of the registration and application process